How to Start a Parking Lot Business

 Step 5: Apply for Business Licenses and Permits

-Depending on where the business is located, a parking lot permit may be required from the city.
+Depending on where the business is located, zoning laws will need to be researched.
+Each city is different, however, a parking lot permit may be required from the city to operate a parking lot, in addition to possibly paying a tax on parking.

 Step 6: Find Financing